 |THD in stereo, %||0.06||0.06|

 Bi-amping is the amplification of one speaker with two amplifiers.
 This amplification method has a positive effect on sound quality.
-Bi-amping is possible on the RX-V4A.
+Bi-amping is possible only on the RX-V4A.

 Pure Direct mode feeds sound directly to the amplifier and bypasses any DSP processing.
 Only Yamaha RX-V4A has Pure Direct mode.